 - Use social media tools and strategies to develop campaigns that engage consumers and achieve organizational goals

-- Analyze primary and secondary data to determine the position of a product in the market
+- Analyze primary and secondary data to position a product in the market

 - Recommend strategies for an effective marketing mix

-- Develop strategic marketing plans that align with organizational missions, objectives and goals
+- Develop strategic marketing plans that align with an organization's mission, objectives and goals

 - Employ effective written and oral communication skills

 - Apply legal and ethical principles to marketing activities